iannellif/viralrank_centrality/README.md

 import vrank as vr

-ViralRank scores can be computed as (for contact networks set e.g. lambda = 0.0001):
+ViralRank scores can be computed for the networkx graph 'g' as (for contact networks set e.g. lambda = 0.0001):

 v = vr.ViralRank(g).value(lambda)